"Learning music through trees, and forests through music."

 In our era of rapid development and global urbanisation, the world’s natural environments, resources and biospheres have become increasingly impacted by human activity.
+The Ituri Forest, ancestral home to the BaMbuti, whose music and culture were a primary sonic influence on this work, has become inreasingly ravaged by the encroaching destructive force of the Anthropocene.
 Scientists argue that “the overarching driver of species extinction is human population growth and increasing per capita consumption.
 How long these trends continue—where and at what rate—will dominate the scenarios of species extinction and challenge efforts to protect biodiversity.”
 4 Ecologists seek to discover not only the impact of our actions on the planet, but also the driving forces behind these actions, leading ultimately to questions of a sociological or anthropological nature.
 In ‘The Ecological Thought’ Timothy Morton argues that “if there is an inevitable experiential dimension of ecology, there is an inevitable psychological dimension.”
 5

 The project posits the notion that music and the arts are specific ways of understanding the realm of information that the world presents us with; and in terms of child engagement, may prove complimentary to standard linguistic / numerical educational techniques as additional ways of developing and expressing understanding.
 In fact the Arts and Sciences, as a dual mechanism for understanding the world, are inseparable and symbiotic by nature.
 As such, the project positions itself within the STE(A)M movement.
 This work is a mechanism for children to experience enhanced ways of expressing the endlessly intricate patterns and forms in nature through translative languages that encourage meaningful and lasting social discourses and durable ethical frameworks.